Barrhaven, Nepean, Kanata, Stittsville and Ontario mortgage strategy

 Clear numbers before the lender conversation.

-Estimate the big moving parts for first-time purchases, reverse mortgages, refinances, debt consolidation, and co-buying support.
+Estimate the big moving parts for mortgage payments, affordability, first-time purchases, reverse mortgages, refinances, debt consolidation, and co-buying support.

-Uses Canadian down payment tiers and Ontario land transfer tax rebate assumptions.
+Uses Canadian down payment tiers and Ontario land transfer tax rebate assumptions, with a province selector for broader estimates.

 Minimum down payment